Song Hye-kyo: Net worth and expensive things owned by 'The Glory' star

 In 2016, one of the biggest hits of the Korean drama industry, Descendants of The Sun, was released and Song Hye-kyo became a megastar.
 The series also starred Song Joong-ki, who she later married.
 The two were called the Song-Song couple and received the Daesang award together in the same year.

 In 2021, Song starred in Now, We Are Breaking Up, a popular K-drama about the fashion industry.
 In the series, she portrays Ha Young-eun, a practical manager of a fashion design team, while Jang Ki-yong plays the character Yoon Jae-kook, a prolific photographer and her love interest.
-Although the series marked her return to the sets after two years since Encounter, she earned KRW 200 million or SGD 230,000 (approx. USD 151, 745 at the time of writing) per episode at the time.
-This makes a total of SGD 3.67 million (over USD 2.75 million) for 16 episodes.
+Although the series marked her return to the sets after two years since Encounter, she earned KRW 200 million or approx. USD 151, 745 (at time of writing) per episode at the time.
+This makes a total of over USD 2.75 million for 16 episodes.

 Hence, it is evident that Song Hye-kyo derives a considerably high figure from her acting assignments, adding immensely to her net worth.